pagyew/AoC-template/README.md

 ### Debugging
 - In `[day].txt` you can find the input for the problem
-- To debug and view results when solving the problem, you can use `nodemon days/[day]/[day].js`
+- Dirname and input filename for the day less than 10 should be prefixed with `0` for right alignment
-- You can also use `node days/[day]/[day].js` to run the code without the need to restart the server
+- To debug and view results when solving the problem, you can use `nodemon days/[day]`
-- Directory name for the day less than 10 should be prefixed with `0` for right alignment
+- You can also use `node days/[day]` to run the code without the need to restart the server